One Day in San Jose. Exploring Costa Rica’s quirky capital.

 Where to stay in San Jose.

-San Jose has hundreds of accommodation options located across the city, so you’re spoilt for choice for your stay in the Costa Rican capital.
+San Jose has hundreds of accommodation options located across the city, with many of the best hotels having pools, so you’re spoilt for choice for your stay in the Costa Rican capital.

 Here are two options I used when flying in and out of the country: